FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_serverConfiguration/t_st_serverConfigurationExportImport.md

 When you export the server configuration from the Administration Tool, {{< SecureTransport/componentshortname  >}} uses the file `<FILEDRIVEHOME>/conf/export.conf` to read the list of configuration files to be exported.
 In addition, the files in the `<FILEDRIVEHOME>/brules/local/wptdocuments` directory are always included.

 You can control the file name and location, and the list of files to be exported by using the command line tool to export your server configuration files.
-For more information, see <a href="#Export" class="MCXref xref">Export server configuration files from the command line</a>.
+For more information, see [Export server configuration files from the command line](#Export).

 1. On the *Server Configuration* page, click **Import/Export Server Configuration**.
     The *Import or Export Server Configuration* page is displayed.